Pregnancy and MS Choices booklet

 Further information

-• MS Pregnancy Register A study helping the MS register to understand what it is like to be pregnant with MS. The findings could help to influence how pregnant women with MS are treated in the UK www.ukmsregister.org/pregnancy
+MS Pregnancy Register – A UK-based study which helps the MS register to understand what it is like to be pregnant with MS. The findings could influence how pregnant women with MS are treated in the UK.